dbalatero/capybara-chromedriver-logger/README.md

 Capybara.default_driver = :chrome
 Capybara.javascript_driver = :chrome

-# Setup before/after hooks for your feature specs
+# Option 1: Setup hooks for your feature specs
 Capybara::Chromedriver::Logger::TestHooks.for_rspec!

+# Option 2: if you prefer to hook it in manually:
+RSpec.configure do |config|
+  config.after :each, type: :feature do
+    Capybara::Chromedriver::Logger::TestHooks.after_example!
+  end
+end
 ```

 ## Configuration